DFHack/dfhack/README.rst

 zone
 ====
-Helps a bit with managing activity zones (pens, pastures and pits).
+Helps a bit with managing activity zones (pens, pastures and pits) and cages.

 Options:
 --------
-:set:          Set zone under cursor as default for future assigns.
+:set:          Set zone or cage under cursor as default for future assigns.
 :assign:       Assign unit(s) to the pen or pit marked with the 'set' command.
 If no filters are set a unit must be selected in the in-game ui.
 Can also be followed by a valid zone id which will be set instead.
 :unassign:     Unassign selected creature from it's zone.
 :uinfo:        Print info about unit(s).
 If no filters are set a unit must be selected in the in-game ui.